enheit/jessie-and-friends/commit-changes.md

 Impressions: 4/5

 Note:
- - It looks like summary at the end of the chapter is redundant.
-Consider to move it somewhere else or remove it at all
+ - The english should be reviewed of the summary in the end of the chapter

 ---